 - Research Tutorials

 - First Year Tutorials

 I am a historical and political geographer and my research interests intersect around three areas:

 Internationalism: I study the diversity of internationalist thought and practice, particularly from the perspective of those who have been absent in conventional histories of internationalism (e.g. pacifists, civil rights activists, pan-Africanists).

-I am a historical and political geographer whose research focuses on the global dynamics of race in the twentieth century.
-I am interested in how race has been constructed as geographical category and how we trace the political, intellectual, social and artistic labour which was required to enable this to happen.
-Within this context my work falls into three broad areas:
+Race: I am interested in the global dynamics of race in the twentieth century.
+I am interested in how race has been constructed as a geographical category and the political, intellectual, and artistic labour required to enable this.
+In particular, my recent work has focussed on historical geographies of black internationalism and Pan-Africanism.